Data Warehouse Concepts: Types, Examples, and Link to Big Data

 Roughly speaking, a data lake is mainly used to gather and preserve unstructured data, while a data warehouse is intended for structured and semi-structured data.

-Data Warehouse Modeling Concepts
+Top Data Warehouse Modeling Concepts

-The goal of creating this data model is to synthesize and store all the data needed to gain an understanding of the whole business.
+The goal of creating this model is to synthesize and store all the data needed to gain an understanding of the whole business.
 The model is designed for the business audience.

-Logical Data Model suits more in-depth data.
+Logical Data Model suits more in-depth information.
 It describes the structure of data elements, their attributes, and ways these elements interrelate.
 For instance, the model can be used to identify relationships between customers and products of interest for them.
 This model is characterized by a high level of clarity and accuracy.

-Physical Data Model describes specific data and relationships needed for a particular case as well as the way data model is used in database implementation.
+Physical Data Model describes specific data and relationships needed for a particular case as well as the way this model is used in database implementation.
 It provides a wealth of meta-data and facilitates visualizing the structure of a database.
 Meta-data can involve accesses, limitations, indexes, and other features.

-ELT and ETL Data Warehouse Concepts
+ELT and ETL Warehouse Concepts

 ETL (extract, transform, load) and ELT (extract, load, transform) are the two approaches that have technological differences but serve the same purpose – to manage and analyze data.